Skip to Main Content

 Background

-CSFCS has 142 acres of creek-side habitats, riparian buffers and open fields to catch a glimpse of the wildlife that call CSFCS home.
+Coursey Springs is nestled in a beautiful valley approximately 2 miles south of Williamsville in rural Bath County.
+The facility has 142 acres of creekside habitats, riparian buffers, and open fields to catch a glimpse of wildlife.
 Green and great blue herons can often be found wading in shallow waters, especially in the mornings.
-At dawn and dusk, night herons may be more common.
 Belted kingfisher and otter are common around the confluence of Spring Run and the Cowpasture River.
-In the summer, keep an eye out for a bald eagle or osprey searching for food.
+Keep an eye out for a bald eagle or osprey searching for food.
 Red-tailed and red-shouldered hawks hunt the surrounding skies year-round.
 The more open areas surrounding the hatchery attract eastern bluebird, American goldfinch, eastern kingbird, and red-winged blackbird.
 Along brushy creek side areas, look for birds such as eastern phoebe and Carolina wren.
-Dragonflies and damselflies are a watchers delight.
+Dragonflies and damselflies are a watcher’s delight.
 Look for blue dasher, eastern pondhawk, black saddlebags, calico pennant, and common green darner.

-DWR completed a stream restoration project on Spring Run, 2011.
-The stream now compliments the hatchery with a no harvest, single hook artificial hook only trophy trout stream.
-The Cowpasture River below the mouth of Spring Run has been added to the stocking list as a put and take fishery.
+DWR completed a stream restoration project on Spring Run in 2011.
+The stream now compliments the hatchery with a no-harvest, single hook, artificial hook only trophy trout stream.
+The Cowpasture River below the mouth of Spring Run has been added to the stocking list as a put-and-take fishery.